Implementation of emojis: Apple

 The emoji keyboard was first available in Japan with the release of iPhone OS version 2.2 in 2008.
 The emoji keyboard was not officially made available outside of Japan until iOS version 5.0.
 From iPhone OS 2.2 through to iOS 4.3.5 (2011), those outside Japan could access the keyboard but had to use a third-party app to enable it.
-The first of such apps was developed by Josh Gare; emoji beginning to be embraced by popular culture outside Japan has been attributed to these apps. iOS was updated to support Fitzpatrick skin-tone modifiers with version 8.3.
+The first of such apps was developed by Josh Gare; the emoji beginning to be embraced by popular culture outside Japan has been attributed to these apps. iOS was updated to support Fitzpatrick skin-tone modifiers with version 8.3.